Uniform and insignia of Scouting America: History

+Boy Scouts

+Green uniforms

 Early Boy Scout uniforms were copies of the U.S. Army uniforms of the time.
 Scouts generally wore knickers with leggings, a button-down choke-collar coat and the campaign hat.
 Adults wore a Norfolk jacket with knickers or trousers.
 In 1916, Congress banned civilians from wearing uniforms that were similar in appearance to those of the U.S. armed forces with the exception of the BSA.
 The uniform was redesigned in 1923—the coat and leggings were dropped and the neckerchief standardized.
 In the 1930s, shorts replaced knickers and their wear was encouraged by the BSA.
 The garrison (flat) cap was introduced in 1943.
 In 1965, the uniform's material was changed from wool and cotton to permanent press cloth, although the older material uniforms continued to be sold and used through the late 1960s.
-The Improved Scouting Program in 1972 included a major overhaul of badges and other insignia, replacing many two color patches with multicolor versions.
+The Improved Scouting Program in 1972 included a major overhaul of badges and other insignia, replacing many two-color patches with multicolor versions.
 Also introduced was a red beret and a dark green shirt for "Leadership Corps" members (ages 14–15) in a Scout troop.
 This was done to relate those older Boy Scouts to Explorers, which wore the same uniform shirt, but by the early 1980s, the red beret and the Leadership Corps concept had been discarded.

 The Boy Scout uniform during the 1950s–1970s continued to have a monochrome light green (khaki-green) color for both shirts and shorts or trousers.

+Tan uniforms

 In 1980, a major change was made when a two-color uniform having a tan shirt with olive green shorts or trousers was introduced.
 Designed by Oscar de la Renta, it continued to be the uniform until August 2008, when the "Centennial Scout Uniform" was unveiled.
 The Oscar de la Renta-designed tan buttoned-front uniform shirt had shoulder epaulets and buttoned-down pocket flaps, worn with an olive green webbed belt with a brass buckle or a tan or brown-leather belt.
 The olive green cap had a bright red front panel and gold fleur-de-lis.
 In 2006, olive-green "Switchback" zip-off trousers were introduced in place of the traditional trousers, having an integral belt assembly with provisions for either the olive green webbed or brown-leather belt.
 Socks were olive green with a red band at the top and came in crew or ankle lengths, or knee length for wear with shorts.
 Female leaders were provided a choice of slacks, shorts, culottes, or a skirt.

+Explorers

 Explorers in the 1950s–1970s had a uniform of spruce green shirt and trousers, but by the 1970s many posts were developing their own uniform.
 Eventually only the shirt was available, leading many to wear the shirt with olive green Boy Scout pants or shorts.
 When Exploring was moved to Learning for Life in 1998, the new Venturing division used the spruce green shirt with charcoal gray pants.